nytlabs/streamtools/docs/docs.md

         * `ReadChannel`: name of the channel
         * `MaxInFlight`: how many messages to take from the queue at a time. (`0`)

-* **tonsq**.
+* **toNSQ**.
 Send messages to an existing [NSQ](http://bitly.github.io/nsq/) system.
     * Rules:
         * `Topic`: topic you will write to
         * `NsqdTCPAddrs`: address of the NSQ daemon.

-* **tonsqmulti**.
+* **toNSQMulti**.
 Send messages to an NSQ system in batches.
 This is useful if you have a fast (>1KHz) stream of data you need to send to NSQ.
 This block gathers messages for `Interval` time and then sends.
 It emits immediately if the block gets more than `MaxBatch` messages.
     * Rules:
         * `Topic`: topic you will write to
         * `Interval`: duration string (`1s`)
         * `NsqdTCPAddrs`: address of the NSQ daemon.
         * `MaxBatch`: size of largest batch (`100`)

-* **tobeanstalkd**.
+* **toBeanstalkd**.
 Send jobs to an existing [beanstalkd](https://github.com/kr/beanstalkd/) server.
     * Rules:
         * `Host`: the Host and port of the beanstalkd server e.g. ```127.0.0.1:11300```
         * `TTR`: Time to Run. is an integer number of seconds to allow a worker to run this job.
 This time is counted from the moment a worker reserves a job.
 If the worker does not delete, release, or bury the job within <TTR> seconds, the job will time out and the server will release the job.
         * `Tube` : beanstalkd tube to send jobs to. if left blank, jobs are sent to the default tube.

-* **fromsqs**.
+* **fromSQS**.
 This block connects to an [Amazon Simple Queueing System](http://aws.amazon.com/sqs/) queue.
 Messages from SQS are XML; this block extracts the message string from this XML, which it assumes is newline separated JSON.
 Each JSON is emitted into streamtools as a separate message.
 See the [SQS docs](http://aws.amazon.com/documentation/sqs/) for more information about the rules of this block.
     * Rules:
         * `SignatureVersion`: the version number of the signature hash Amazon is expecting for this queue (`4`)
         * `AccessKey`: your access key